Airbus A330: Incidents

 On 24 August 2001, Air Transat Flight 236, an A330-200, developed a fuel leak over the Atlantic Ocean due to an incorrectly installed hydraulic part and was forced to glide for over 15 minutes to an emergency landing in the Azores.

-On 13 April 2010, Cathay Pacific Flight 780 from Surabaya Juanda International Airport to Hong Kong landed safely after contaminated fuel caused both engines to fail.
-Fifty-seven passengers were injured.
+On 13 April 2010, Cathay Pacific Flight 780, an A330-300, from Surabaya Juanda International Airport to Hong Kong landed safely after contaminated fuel caused both engines to fail.
+Fifty-seven passengers and six crew members were injured.
 Its two pilots received the Polaris Award from the International Federation of Air Line Pilots' Associations for their heroism and airmanship.